LifewayIT/corinth-code-challenge/README.md

 ### Submissions

-Do not commit your example onto a public repository.
-Please send us a zip file of your code that contains instructions on how to build and run it locally.
+Please put your submission in a public github repository to share.

 ---